-During 'Striking A Balance' week (week four of Semester 1) the Good Start campaign will help students get to grips with balancing work, study, eating well and socialising.
+During your fourth week of being an MTU student, Good Start will focus on 'Striking A Balance' to help students get to grips with balancing study, work, eating well and socialising.

 Learning how to balance everything on your plate while at college helps get you off to a good start, not an easy task, but small changes and getting into a routine will help.

-Keeping fit and healthy will helps you learn, and joining clubs helps with meeting new people.
-Advice on social media this week will be supported by A Healthy CIT.
+Keeping fit and healthy will help you learn, and joining clubs helps with meeting new people.

-The Good Start Ambassadors put together some great advice on 'Striking A Balance' personally, socially and academically during your first week in CIT below...
+The Good Start Ambassadors put together some great advice on 'Striking A Balance' personally, socially and academically during your first week in MTU below...

 Striking A Balance - Academically

 Making a study plan (and sticking to it) will help you become more organised and will allow you to divide your time between all your modules and keep on top of your workload.